atropos-null/LS/py119/py119_studyguide.md

 * Identity Transformations:  If the comprehension is a simple identity transformation (e.g., `[x for x in some_iterable]`), it's better to use the collection's constructor directly, such as `list(string)` instead of `[c for c in string]`.

-**In short, don't use comprehensions if you aren't using the return value.**
+**In short, don't use comprehensions if you aren't using the return value**

 [Back to the top](#top)
 ***